Metro Tunnel Project

 The biggest-ever public transport infrastructure project in the state of Victoria’s history involves building twin nine-kilometre tunnels and five new underground stations: Arden at North Melbourne (near Arden Street), Parkville, State Library (at the northern end of Swanston Street), Town Hall (at the southern end of Swanston Street) and ANZAC at the intersection of Domain Road and St Kilda Road.

-The whole scheme is set around connecting into the city environment and ensuring seamless passenger flow.
-By untangling the City Loop rail tunnel the Metro Tunnel will enable over half a million more passengers to travel across the rail network in peak periods, every week.
+The whole scheme connects into the city environment and ensures seamless passenger flow.
+By untangling the City Loop rail tunnel, the Metro Tunnel will enable over half a million more passengers to travel across the rail network in peak periods every week.

 Getting to and from work and study, connecting with friends and family, and going to sporting, cultural and community activities will all be easier and more enjoyable via Metro Tunnel Project.

-The Metro Tunnel Project is a world-class collaboration between leading international design practices Hassell, Weston Williamson + Partners and RSHP, as part of the CYP Design and Construction (CYP D&C) Joint Venture comprising Bouygues Construction, John Holland and Lendlease.
+The Metro Tunnel Project is a collaboration between leading international design practices Hassell, WW+P Architects, and RSHP, as part of the CYP Design and Construction (CYP D&C) Joint Venture comprising Bouygues Construction, John Holland and Lendlease.

 Client